3ware/workflows/README.md

 ### semantic-release

 [Semantic Release](https://github.com/marketplace/actions/action-for-semantic-release) generates tags and releases by mapping conventional commit messages to major, minor and patch version numbers.
 This action requires an authentication token to push the changes it generates to protected branches.
 It makes use of the [get-workflow-token](#get-workflow-token) for this, instead of using a PAT.

-### tfsec-pr-commenter

-Terraform static code analysis is performed using [tfsec](https://github.com/aquasecurity/tfsec).
-This action also uses [get-terraform-dir](#get-terraform-dir) to set the working directory.

 ### terraform-docs